MP Estate Planning UK

 What you’ll be asked and what to have ready

-• Reference details: UTRs, the reference on the letter, or any insurance number you hold.
+• Reference details: Unique Taxpayer References, the reference on any HMRC letter, or any National Insurance number linked to the case.

-• Key dates: tax year, date of death or disposal dates for assessment purposes.
+• Key dates: tax year in question, date of death (for estates), date the trust deed was executed, or disposal dates for CGT assessment purposes.

-If redirected, asked to write in, or told to use the letter contact, follow that route.
-Ask for reasonable adjustments or relay services if you need them.
+If you are redirected, asked to write in, or told to use the contact on your letter, follow that route.
+Ask for reasonable adjustments or relay services if you need them — HMRC provides these as standard.

-We recommend calling at quieter times and keeping notes of the call reference to speed any follow‑up.
+We recommend calling at quieter times (early morning or mid-afternoon tend to have shorter waits) and keeping notes of the call reference number to speed any follow‑up.

 Complaints, debt management and escalation routes (BX9 complaint addresses)

-If you need to escalate a problem, there are clear postal routes for complaints and debt management that you should use.
+If you need to escalate a problem with HMRC’s handling of a trust or estate matter, there are clear postal routes for complaints and debt management that you should use.

 A professional office environment focusing on complaints and revenue management, featuring a diverse group of four business professionals engaged in a discussion around a conference table.
 Foreground includes a well-dressed woman and a man reviewing documents labeled "BX9 Complaints" with pens and laptops in front of them.
 In the middle ground, a large whiteboard displays flowcharts and escalation routes.
 The background features a modern office setting with large windows allowing natural light to illuminate the room, creating a soft, inviting atmosphere.
 Use a wide-angle lens to portray depth and professionalism, capturing the seriousness of the topics being discussed while maintaining an air of collaboration and respect.
 The overall mood is constructive and focused.

-When to complain: use a complaint for delays, poor communication or repeated errors.
-If you need a technical review or want to appeal an assessment, follow the formal appeal route instead.
-Keep the focus on service and the effect on you.
+When to complain: use a complaint for delays, poor communication or repeated errors in handling your trust or estate matter.
+If you need a technical review or want to appeal a tax assessment, follow the formal appeal route instead (you normally have 30 days from the date of the assessment to lodge an appeal).
+Keep the focus on the service failure and the effect on you, the trust or the estate.

 PAYE and Self Assessment Complaints, HM Revenue and Customs, BX9 1AB.
-Use this for income tax or self assessment service failures and PAYE reporting problems.
+Use this for Income Tax or Self Assessment service failures and PAYE reporting problems — including cases where estate income has been incorrectly assessed or where a trust’s SA900 return has been mishandled.

 National Insurance and employer complaints

 NIC and EO Complaints, HM Revenue and Customs, BX9 1AA.
-Send employer or National Insurance complaints here, for example where income records or employer payment queries affect the estate administration.
+Send employer or National Insurance complaints here — for example, where income records or employer payment queries affect the estate administration or where a deceased person’s NI record needs correcting.

 Debt management complaints

 Debt Management Complaints, HM Revenue and Customs, BX9 1JT.
-If collection action or a payment plan is causing hardship, explain the impact and ask for a halt or review while you provide documents.
+If collection action or a payment plan relating to an estate or trust liability is causing hardship, explain the impact clearly and ask for a halt or review while you provide supporting documents.
+Executors and trustees have personal liability for unpaid tax on the estate or trust they administer, so getting this resolved promptly is essential.

 Compliance check or enquiry complaints

 Customer Compliance Complaints, HM Revenue and Customs, BX9 2AB.
-Use this for complaints about how a compliance check or enquiry was handled.
-Keep the complaint factual and stick to process and treatment.
+Use this for complaints about how a compliance check or enquiry into a trust or estate was handled.
+Keep the complaint factual and stick to process and treatment — HMRC’s own Charter sets out the standards you can expect.

-If you are an agent, note the online complaints form needs sign‑in via Government Gateway and cannot be used by an agent.
-You must either ask the taxpayer to submit the online form or write to the relevant BX9 unit.
-Include timelines, forms, reference numbers and a clear description of the problem.
+If you are an agent, note that the online complaints form requires sign‑in via Government Gateway and cannot be used by an agent directly.
+You must either ask the taxpayer (or personal representative) to submit the online form, or write to the relevant BX9 unit yourself.
+Include timelines, forms submitted, reference numbers and a clear description of the problem and the resolution you are seeking.

-For wider guidance on tax matters linked to estates, see our non-domicile inheritance tax guide.
+For wider guidance on inheritance tax matters linked to estates and trusts, see our non-domicile inheritance tax guide.

 Conclusion

-We recommend a simple rule: use the contact shown on any official letter, or select the correct category if you have none.
+We recommend a simple rule: use the contact shown on any official HMRC letter, or select the correct category from the routes above if you have no letter to hand.

 Start by confirming the office to which you will send forms.
 If you must post, use the BX9 routes or the Cardiff PO Box noted in this guide.
-That gets papers to the right team fast.
+That gets papers to the right team quickly and avoids unnecessary delays in the administration of the trust or estate.

-Prepare your national insurance number, key dates and clear references before you call or write.
+Prepare the relevant National Insurance number, trust or estate UTR, key dates and clear references before you call or write.
 Have copies of all forms and note posting dates.
 Track replies to avoid repeat enquiries.

 Next step: keep a simple checklist, use tracked post, and ensure agent authority is in place for complaints or sensitive enquiries.
-This helps speed assessment, payment and any capital gains or income tax queries.
+This helps speed assessment, payment and any Capital Gains Tax or Income Tax queries.
+If you need to register a trust with HMRC’s Trust Registration Service, remember the 90-day deadline from the date the trust was created — this applies to all UK express trusts, including bare trusts.

 FAQ